docker/docs/docker-hub/builds/link-source.md

     however access may not have been revoked.
 You can use this to _temporarily_ disable a linked source code provider account.

-4. Go to your Bitbucket account and click the user menu icon in the top right corner.
+4. Go to your Bitbucket account and click the user menu icon in the top-right corner.

 5. Click **Bitbucket settings**.